 For your safety and to prevent possible damage to your vehicle, do not exceed the maximum load recommended by the vehicle manufacturer (GVWR).
 Although your Air Helper Springs are rated at a maximum inflation pressure of 100 psi, this pressure may allow you to carry too great a load on some vehicles.
-It is best to have your vehicle weighed once it is completely loaded and compare that weight to the maximum allowed.
-Check your vehicle owner's manual or data plate on driver side door for maximum loads listed for your vehicle.
+Check your vehicle owner's manual or manufacture plate on driver side door for maximum loads listed for your vehicle.